folio-org/stripes-testing/README.md

-# Regression tests for Folio UI
+# Regression tests for FOLIO UI

 Copyright (C) 2017 The Open Library Foundation

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file "[LICENSE](LICENSE)" for more information.

-## About Folio UI Tests
+## About FOLIO UI Tests

 The tests are using the [nightmarejs](http://www.nightmarejs.org) browser automation library, and [mocha](https://mochajs.org) for the tests itself.